 How The Longford Trust Changes Lives

-In the 12 years of our scholarship programme, 80% of those we support graduate, join the workforce, and get on with their lives.
-A further 5% drop out mid-degree to take on jobs related to their degree studies.
-Fewer than 5% return to prison, against a 50% national rate for younger prisoners.
+In the 18 years of our scholarship programme, 78% of those we support graduate, join the workforce, and get on with their lives.
+Our latest survey, carried out in November 2022, shows that a further 5.3% drop out mid-degree to take on jobs related to their degree studies.
+Fewer than 3% return to prison, against a national rate for younger prisoners of more than 50%.

 “The Longford Trust has provided me with the added support I needed in order to unlock my true potential.”
 Imran, current Longford Scholar (pictured above)